https://mae.coe.miami.edu/index.html

 Dual Degree in Mechanical Engineering

 B.S./M.S. in Mechanical EngineeringThe five-year BS/MS program leads to both the B.S. degree and the M.S. degree in Mechanical Engineering in five years.
 The program is intended for exceptional students who are admitted to the graduate program in their junior year.
-Students applying for this program must have a grade point average of at least 3.0 and must attain a score of 300 or more on the Graduate Record Examination (taken before the fifth year).
+Students applying for this program must have a grade point average of at least 3.0.
+Students with a grade point average below 3.0 are not eligible to take graduate courses while still an undergraduate (during the fourth year).

 MAE 601.
 Methods of Engineering Analysis.
 3 Credit Hours.